Abdulrauf-Remi/rn-assignment5-11297696/README.md

 # React Native Assignment 5

-This repository contains the code for the fifth assignment of my React Native course.
+This repository contains the code for the fifth assignment of my Mobile Application course.
 The task was to recreate a UI mockup, implement a dark and light theme switch feature, and style the application to match the provided design closely.
 Custom components were used throughout the application.

 ## Table of Contents